Posts Tagged ‘Discernment’

 Discernment Retreats to Align Your Ministry to God’s Plan We can’t plan travel or program retreats as we did in the past.
 This has led us as church and ministry workers to set aside our desires with fasting to discern God’s heart.
 We have had to rethink how we do what we do.
 This has…

-Read MoreThe Challenge to Define Reality By Scott Rodin
+Read MoreThe Challenge to Define Reality By R. Scott Rodin

-The first responsibility of a leader is to define reality. ~ Max De Pree We may agree that to define reality is good advice, but it may be more difficult than we think.
+The first responsibility of a leader is to define reality. ~ Max De Pree We may agree that defining reality is good advice, but it may be more difficult.
 How does a leader define what is real for their organization?
-The need to define reality assumes that there are a host…
+The need to define reality assumes that a host of alternatives are counterfeit, deceptive, or…

 Read MoreDiscern Direction By Dr. Gary Hoag